SiyuanYan1/ISIC2024_Baselines/README.md

 ## ISIC2024_demo.csv Statistics

-In this repo, we evaluate various models on a subset of ISIC2024, which contains 49,025 images out of 401,058 images, where the test set consists of all images from ACEMID MIA, train and val set contains images from all remaining
+In this repo, we evaluate various models on a subset of ISIC2024, comprising 49,025 images out of the full 401,058 image dataset.
+The test set includes all images from ACEMID MIA, while the train and validation sets contain images sampled from the remaining attributions.

 ### Distribution by Split